JGrotex/tci-extensions/README.md

 <i>This is just a list of nice lost and found pieces.</i>

 ## Flogo Contribute Space
-official Collection of Flogo activities, triggers and models.
+official Showcase Collection of Flogo activities, triggers and models.
 [Details here ...](https://github.com/TIBCOSoftware/flogo-contrib)

 ## Send TCM Message